Tinnitus Treatment

 Tinnitus is most commonly described as “ringing in the ears”—a high-pitched whine that is not caused by an external sound source.
 While this form of tinnitus constitutes the vast majority of cases, the term “tinnitus” is an umbrella that covers any sounds that are experienced subjectively but lack an external source.
 These might include clicking, rushing, humming, screeching, or low-pitched ringing.

-Tinnitus is not a disease in itself, but a symptom which can come from a number of underlying causes.
+It is not a disease in itself, but a symptom which can come from a number of underlying causes.
 While about 15% of people experience tinnitus, it is rare for an underlying cause to be identified with surety.
-The most common form of tinnitus—high-pitched ringing—can stem from exposure to loud noise, hearing loss, certain medications, or acoustic neuroma.
+The most common form is a—high-pitched ringing—can stem from exposure to loud noise, hearing loss, certain medications, or acoustic neuroma.

-Some people are not bothered by tinnitus, while others may be debilitated by it.
+Some people are not bothered by it, while others may be debilitated by it.
 The more extreme the tinnitus, the more likely a person is to have a stronger negative reaction to it.
-Some people have trouble sleeping as a result of tinnitus, and may be distracted during the day.
+Some people have trouble sleeping as a result of it, and may be distracted during the day.

 Medical Treatments for Tinnitus